 However, Bonobos needed to know if those ads were converting to sales.
 Because Facebook ads were displayed in the digital world, while purchases were made in store, it was difficult for the team to attribute the ads correctly.

-Using Facebook carousel ads and Segment’s Facebook Offline Conversion integration, Bonobos was able to increase offline purchases by 3X.
+Optimizing ad spend and increasing conversion.
+Using Facebook carousel ads and Twilio Segment’s Facebook Offline Conversion integration, Bonobos was able to increase offline purchases by 3X.

 3X increase in offline purchases versus control group

 2X increase in offline purchase return on ad spend versus control group